 High Times, Hard Times, Community Service

 Through the years, Hampton served the interests of her community.
 Early on she set aside time — and money from her meager earnings — to benefit the nascent African American civil rights movement.
 She volunteered during World War II for the New York Defense Recreation Committee, from which she diverted refreshments and cigarettes for Black soldiers at the Harlem USO.
-She also volunteered as an air raid service warden, watching at night to ensure that her neighbors’ blackout curtains were keeping stray rays of light from escaping, lest the enemy target large population centers at night.
+She also volunteered as an air raid service warden, watching at night to ensure that her neighbors’ blackout curtains kept stray rays of light from escaping lest the enemy target them.